Battle of the Mediterranean: Mediterranean strategy

-Churchill also wanted to invade the Balkans.

 Italian Royal Fleet

-Italian dictator Benito Mussolini saw the control of the Mediterranean as an essential prerequisite for expanding his "New Roman Empire" into Nice, Corsica, Tunis and the Balkans.
-Italian naval building accelerated during his tenure.
-Mussolini described the Mediterranean Sea as Mare Nostrum "(our sea)."
+Italian dictator Benito Mussolini saw the control of the Mediterranean as essential for expanding his "New Roman Empire" into Nice, Corsica, Tunis and the Balkans.
+Italian naval building accelerated during his tenure and Mussolini described the Mediterranean Sea as Mare Nostrum (our sea).

-The warships of the Regia Marina (Italian Royal Fleet) had a reputation for being well-designed.
+The warships of the Regia Marina (Italian Royal Navy) had a reputation for being well-designed.
 Italian small attack craft lived up to expectations and were responsible for many successful actions in the Mediterranean.
-But some Italian cruiser classes were deficient in armour and all Italian warships lacked radar although its lack was partly offset by Italian warships being equipped with good rangefinder and fire-control systems for daylight combat.
-Only by the spring of 1943, barely five months before the armistice, twelve Italian warships were equipped with Italian-designed EC-3 ter Gufo radar devices.
-In addition, whereas Allied commanders at sea had discretion to act on their own initiative, the actions of Italian commanders were closely and precisely governed by Italian Naval Headquarters (Supermarina).
+Some Italian cruiser classes were deficient in armour and all Italian warships lacked radar although this was partly offset by Italian warships being equipped with good rangefinder and fire-control systems for daylight combat.
+Only by the spring of 1943, barely five months before the armistice, were twelve Italian warships equipped with Italian-designed EC-3 ter Gufo radar devices.
+Allied commanders at sea had discretion to act on their initiative, the actions of Italian commanders were severely constrained by Italian Naval Headquarters (Supermarina).